AOL83/Remember-Me-By-Trade/README.md

 ![Contrast Grid](assets/images/contrast-grid.png)

-All the images used on site have been sourced from Pexels https://www.pexels.com/  and are copyright free images so permission was not needed.
+All the images used on site have been sourced from Pexels https://www.pexels.com/  who do not require attribution or compensation to the content creator as part of the licencing conditions (https://www.pexels.com/terms-of-service/.

 Google Fonts was used to select a modern and stylish looking font for the this websit.